Techsola/InstantReplay/Readme.md

 - Pixel-perfect recording of **non-client** areas of the app windows (but improvements will be considered)

-- **Async I/O**: There’s enough CPU-blocking work in encoding a GIF that it’s preferable to create it on a background thread.
-Once that is happening, it’s okay for a desktop app to continue blocking the same background thread on the occasional I/O delay because this call is rare.
-It’s not as though a desktop app would be saving thousands of GIFs concurrently and run into throughput issues.

 ## Is this for me?

 While other integrations could happen in the future, right now this library only works with Windows desktop applications that have access to native Win32 APIs.